dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 SG rules from the orchesration layer to ensure that the nodes have the proper rules prior to engaing on resurrection thread operations on the node (SSH, and installation command execution on the node).
 The code in module2e or 2f will have to query the rules for the SG id designated in module1 and then once it has the rules, reapply them to all the ghost nodes after the ghost nodes have been rebooted and before the thread level operatoins (like SSH and commmand execution) are performed by module2f resurrection_install_tocmat.
+The code for this will be done in Part6 in the UPDATE that follows this one.

+The key objective right now it to get all of the current code commits verified so that there is a stable foundation for the Phase4 ML implementation.